• Øster Voldgade 10

 CV

-Research area: climate and ecology in the geological past.
-I am in particular interested in major climatic transitions (e.g., Middle Eocene Climatic Optimum, Eocene-Oligocene Transition, Miocene Climatic Optimum which took place in the Paleogene and the Miocene (65 to 5 million years ago).
-I focus on sea surface water temperature (using organic biomarkers, such as GDGTs and alkenones) reconstruction and surface water conditions (using organic-walled microfossils - dinocysts).
-I am also expert in biostratigraphy, providing age models for various projects (CCS, groundwater mapping, etc.).
-My main research area covers North Atlantic - Arctic region.
+Kasia K. Sliwinska is an expert in climate and ecology of the geological past.
+She is particularly interested in major climatic transitions (e.g., the Middle Eocene Climatic Optimum, the Eocene–Oligocene Transition, and the Miocene Climatic Optimum), which took place during the Paleogene and Miocene (65 to 5 million years ago).
+She focuses on reconstructing sea surface water temperature (using organic biomarkers such as GDGTs and alkenones) and surface water conditions (using organic-walled microfossils, primarily dinocysts).
+She is also an expert in biostratigraphy, providing age models for various projects (CCS, groundwater mapping, etc.).
+Her main research area covers the North Atlantic–Arctic region.

 Keywords: palynology, dinocysts, pollen, spores, membrane lipids, TEX86, alkenones, Cretaceous, Paleocene, Eocene, Oligocene, Miocene, paleoclimate, stratigraphy